fauzansayyed/-Prediciton-of-Health-treatment-using-Machine-Learning/README.md

 # Prediciton of Health treatment using Machine Learning
 The Aim of development of this project is to do Prediction on treatment required for Health illness with respective parameter.
-It is MultiTarget variavle project.
+It is MultiTarget variable project.

 #**Project Overview:**
 **Precision in Healthcare Decisions:**